-By this I mean one who thinks and lives as a Christian.
-So what do I mean by “Christian”?
-I just mean someone who has embraced what C.S.
+By this I mean one who thinks and lives as a Christian, someone who has embraced what C.S.
 Lewis called “mere Christianity”—the essential, core, foundational teachings of Jesus that unite all His followers.
-These may be understood as a four-act play or a four-chapter book (see my post here for how movies retell the various aspects of this story over and over again):
+These may be understood as a four-act play or a four-chapter book (this article discusses how movies retell the various aspects of this story over and over again):

 Chapter 1: Creation.
 God created everything and what he made initially flourished.
 The earth produced crops in abundance.
 People worshiped God and enjoyed their relationship with Him, as well as with one another and the rest of Creation.
 There was no anger, envy, bitterness, hatred, theft, murder, or anything else to disrupt the harmony and wellbeing that characterized this era.
 To learn more about this, read Genesis 1 and 2.
 (By the way, while Christians agree that God created all things, the timeline and process by which He created are secondary, “intramural” debates upon which Christians disagree.
 They are not part of mere Christianity.
 One may say the same of the next three chapters—there are internal debates concerning the details, but all agree with these main points.)

 Chapter 2: Fall.
 Something went horribly wrong.
 People chose to reject the gifts of grace, peace, and abundance that God provided, and decided they could do better on their own.
 Worship evaporated.
 However, the result was not greater prosperity, but just the opposite.
 All of Creation was affected, and now all human beings live their lives apart from God, in conflict with others and in a more hostile and inhospitable environment.
 For more see Genesis 3.